 WRC-27 Agenda Item 1.10 considers developing power flux-density and equivalent isotropically radiated power limits for inclusion in Article 21 of the Radio Regulations for the fixed-satellite, mobile-satellite and broadcasting-satellite services to protect the fixed and mobile services in the frequency bands 71-76 GHz and 81-86 GHz, in accordance with Resolution 775 (Rev.WRC-23).

-This contribution provides an update to the sharing studies of FSS GSO system with FS and AMS systems operating in the 71-76 and 81-86 GHz frequency range presented in Annex 2.4 of the WP 5C Chair’s Report, Document 5C/152.
+This contribution provides an update to the working document initiated at the last meeting of Working Party (WP) 5C.
+In addition, sharing studies of FSS GSO system with FS and AMS systems operating in the 71-76 and 81-86 GHz frequency range are presented in Annex 2.4 of the WP 5C Chair’s Report, Document 5C/152.

 Attachment: 1